tiacsys/bridle/doc/bridle/getting_started.rst

 Getting started
 ###############

-To quickly get started with |BRIDLE|, use the :ref:`Getting Started Assistant <gs_assistant>` to set up your development environment.
-Alternatively, check the :ref:`gs_installing` section for instructions on setting up your environment manually.
+To quickly get started with |BRIDLE|, use the :ref:`Getting Started Assistant
+<gs_assistant>` to set up your development environment.
+Alternatively, check the
+:ref:`gs_installing` section for instructions on setting up your environment manually.
+To set up your system for using Bridle with Nix, see :ref:`gs_nix`.

 We recommend using [t.b.d.] for building your applications.
 See :ref:`gs_programming` for the download links and instructions.
 In case you